 - If possible, bathe only when help is available.

 - Mark "on" and "off" positions on appliances clearly and with

 - Use a kettle with an automatic shut-off.

 - Avoid wearing long, loose clothing when cooking over the

-- Make sure food is rotated regularly.
-Check expiration
+- Make sure food is rotated regularly and check expiration

 - Review your medicines frequently with your doctor or pharmacist